RA Treatment Overview

-RA-related damage to joints can happen very early in the course of the disease, within the first two years after diagnosis.
-Therefore, early diagnosis and prompt initiation of an effective treatment program is crucial to ensuring that you minimize damage and maintain your functional ability and quality of life.
+Damage to joints from rheumatoid arthritis (RA) can happen very early in the course of the disease, within the first two years after diagnosis.
+Therefore, early diagnosis and prompt initiation of an effective treatment program is crucial to ensuring that damage is minimized and functional ability and quality of life are maintained.

 There are a range of treatment or management approaches in RA, including drug therapy, rehabilitation and physical therapy, nutrition, psychosocial interventions, complementary and alternative treatment approaches, and surgical interventions.
 As you work with your doctor to develop a holistic approach to RA, you may adopt some or all of these approaches as part of a comprehensive management strategy.

-It is important to note, however, that the only treatment modality for which there is clear evidence of efficacy in slowing or preventing joint damage is drug therapy, specifically with disease-modifying anti-rheumatic drugs (DMARDs), including both traditional DMARDs, such as methotrexate, and newer biologics.
+It is important to note, however, that the only treatment modality for which there is clear evidence of efficacy in slowing or preventing joint damage is drug therapy, specifically with disease-modifying anti-rheumatic drugs (DMARDs), including traditional DMARDs, such as methotrexate, biologics, and target-specific DMARDs.
+Biosimilars are also available, which provide clinically similar efficacy to biologic DMARDs.
 Since these drug treatments are associated with side effects, risks must be weighed against benefits and choice of individual agents should take into account the specific safety issues associated with each agent.

 Goals of RA treatment